-[This is the continuation of a discussion that originated on my reviews of lottery systems page.
-It was getting too long there so I've brought it over here to a new post for reply]
+[This is the continuation of a discussion about lottery prediction that originated on my reviews of lottery systems page.
+It was getting too long there so I’ve brought it over here to a new post for reply]

-We pick up the discussion with a comment left by Andy.
+We pick up this discussion about prediction with a comment left by Andy.
 Now, I’m NOT picking on Andy :-), it’s just that his comment is very typical of the way a lot of people think about systems and predicting numbers.
 So it’s a good comment for me to elaborate on in more detail.

 So Andy, like a lot of people, is looking for a system that gives a better way of picking numbers – he’s tried a few, and found they don’t work.
 So I asked him why he thinks ANY system could pick better lottery numbers?

 I’ll reply to Andy’s specific points as we go, hopefully that will make easier reading:-

 I disagree with your opinion about the selection of lotto numbers.